 These were the steps I took!
 The e-book is free and interactive so you can apply what you learn as you’re learning.

-And if you’re really ready to take your Instagram growth to the next level, check out my Instagram Influencer Course for everything I know and have done to grow my Instagram and make a living as an Influencer.
+And if you’re really ready to take your Instagram growth to the next level, check out The BSP Model™ course bundle for all the tools you need to grow a thriving and sustainable Content Creator business that evolves as you do.

 Follow your joy!